zulip/zulip/docs/prod-install.md

 ## Troubleshooting

+* The `zulip` user's password.
+By default, the `zulip` user doesn't have a password, and is intended to be accessed by `su zulip` from the `root` user (or via SSH keys or a password, if you want to set those up, but that's up to you as the system administrator).
+Most people who are prompted for a password when running `su zulip` turn out to already have switched to the `zulip` user earlier in their session, and can just skip that step.

-If you get an error after `scripts/setup/install` completes, check the bottom of `/var/log/zulip/errors.log` for a traceback, and consult the [troubleshooting section](prod-troubleshooting.html) for advice on how to debug.
+* If you get an error after `scripts/setup/install` completes, check the bottom of `/var/log/zulip/errors.log` for a traceback, and consult the [troubleshooting section](prod-troubleshooting.html) for advice on how to debug.

-If that doesn't help, please visit
+* If that doesn't help, please visit
 [#production help](https://chat.zulip.org/#narrow/stream/production.20help)
 in the [Zulip development community server](chat-zulip-org.html) for realtime help or email zulip-help@googlegroups.com with the full